HOW TO JOIN

 The DC Chapter will waive the $75 application fee for financial assistance applicants.
 On the application, students should select that they intend to apply for financial assistance.
 Then, at the end of the application, they should select, “I request a fee waiver”.

-Financial assistance applications will be reviewed between January 16 (the final chapter application deadline) and January 28 (interview day).
+Financial assistance applications will be reviewed in January.
 The chapter will discuss finances with the parents/guardians during the interview.

 ADDITIONAL FUNDING OPPORTUNITIES